apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden and Trump inch closer to debate stage**
+**The box office approves of the horny tennis movie**

-You can read more about it [here](https://www.cnn.com/2024/04/27/politics/biden-trump-debate-2024/index.html).
+You can read more about it [here](https://www.avclub.com/weekend-box-office-challengers-unsung-hero-1851440931).

 ## Requirements
 - Python 3.8